 Many families consider getting a new dog in the holidays.

-When you get a new dog socialising is VERY important however most owners are directed toward Puppy Schools and Dog Schools to socialise their dogs.
-For some dogs this can be the worst way to go!
+When you get a new dog, socialising them is VERY important.
+Most pup owners are directed toward Puppy Schools to socialise their pups.

-The problems have become so commonplace that there was no choice but to beg people not to go to Puppy School – especially the “free for all” type that let young dogs run wild and pile into each other.
+The problems have become so commonplace that there was no choice but to beg people not to go to Puppy School – especially the free-for-all type that let young dogs run wild.

-A Puppy School can mean that your dog is amongst anything up 10 to 15 dogs – usually in a small space – from which at least a few emerge petrified of other dogs.
+A Puppy School can mean that your dog is amongst anything up 10 to 15 dogs.
+As this is usually in a small space at least a few emerge petrified of other dogs.
 Fear manifests sooner or later as aggression in some dogs.
-Other confident dogs simply yank your arm off to get to another dog to sit on their heads – often referred to by those in “charge” as being friendly – because this was the first learnt behavior from these crazy group situations.

-Whilst the trainers there almost ALWAYS will disagree, they hardly ever see the dogs that were adversely affected – as they are no longer coming!
+Whilst the trainers at Puppy Schools almost ALWAYS will disagree, they hardly ever see the dogs that were adversely affected.

 Most dogs in a group or class have at least one or two negative experiences.
 It’s not worth the risk!

 Don’t choose a super-friendly dog to mix with either, especially if your dog is shy.
 Whilst it MIGHT go OK, the chances are another dog jumping on yours will scare the wits out of them.